-I teach a variety of classes in polymer clay, metal clay, chain maille, jewelry design, and crochet.
+I teach a variety of classes in polymer clay, metal clay, jewelry design, and crochet.
 Below is a small sample of classes, but contact me about customizing a class for your needs or group.

 Faux Ivory / Introduction to Mica Shift